cu-ecen-aeld/final-project-shpr8875/ReadMe.md

 ### Project Goals:
 - Efficiently monitor environmental conditions (temperature and humidity).
 - Communicate sensor data between devices over MQTT.
-- Display real-time sensor data on UART on the second Raspberry Pi.
+- Display real-time sensor data on LCD on the second Raspberry Pi.
 - Use Yocto to create a customized build for the Raspberry Pi 3B platform.

 ## Source Code Organization